orbforge/orb-docs/docs/orb-app/orb-summary-view.md

 ### This Orb

-In the upper-left corner of the screen, you’ll see a section labeled “This Orb.”
+In the upper-left corner of the screen, you’ll see a section labeled "This Orb".
 It shows the Orb that’s installed on the device you’re currently using.

 <img src="../../images/orb-app/this-orb.png" alt="This Orb" width=40% style="margin-left: 2em;">